Kernel smoother: Definitions

 In the following sections, we describe some particular cases of kernel smoothers.

 Gaussian kernel smoother

 The Gaussian kernel is one of the most widely used kernels, and is expressed with the equation below.

 Here, b is the length scale for the input space.

 Nearest neighbor smoother

-The idea of the nearest neighbor smoother is the following.
+The k-nearest neighbor algorithm can be used for defining a k-nearest neighbor smoother as follows.
 For each point X0, take m nearest neighbors and estimate the value of Y(X0) by averaging the values of these neighbors.